donhenton/test-reporting-sandbox/README.md

 mvn clean test -Pdev -DtestNgFile=sample -Dremote.server=docker

-if the local docker instance is configured, with its url in the env.properties file of the environment (dev,prod)
+if the local docker instance is configured,  its url will be in the env.properties file of the environment (dev,prod)